darie-picu/OscCore/Runtime/Dependencies/BlobHandles/README.md

 1) Use a sequence of bytes as a hash key, like in a `Dictionary<BlobHandle, T>`.
 2) Quickly compare two handles' slices of memory for equality

-## Compatibility

-Any release will be tested against these versions, _(italics in parentheses)_ indicates the version when written
-- Latest **LTS** -  _(2018.4.11f1)_
-- Latest **Official Release** -  _(2019.2.9f1)_

-Primarily tested on windows, but should work on any platform that lets you use pointers.

 ## Blob Strings
 This also includes _BlobString_, a wrapper around `BlobHandle` that points to an unmanaged representation of a string.

 _BlobString_ is designed for use cases that involve reading strings from an unmanaged source (network / disk) & comparing them against some sort of hash set.

 Set the `BlobString.Encoding` property to change the encoding used for strings.
-It's recommended to pick an encoding on startup and not change it after you've encoded any strings, unless you dispose all of them before changing the encoding.
+It's recommended to pick an encoding on startup and not change it after you've encoded at least 1 string.

 ## Dictionaries